-(Bloomberg) -- Mexico cut its forecast for oil production at Petroleos Mexicanos next year and reduced its tax burden after a string of accidents at offshore platforms signaled the highly indebted state company is struggling.
+(Bloomberg) -- Mexico cut its forecast for oil production at Petroleos Mexicanos next year after a string of accidents at offshore platforms signaled the highly indebted state company is struggling.

-The country’s Finance Ministry lowered a preliminary estimate for crude output in 2022 to 1.826 million barrels a day, from a March 31 forecast of 1.867 million, according to a draft of next year’s budget proposal.
-It’s also reducing the profit-sharing duty that Pemex has to pay the government to 40% next year, from 54% in 2021.
+The country’s Finance Ministry lowered its preliminary estimate for crude output in 2022 to 1.826 million barrels a day, from a March 31 forecast of 1.867 million, according to a draft of next year’s budget proposal.
+It also expects oil prices to average $55.10 a barrel next year, up from a previous estimate of $53.10.